The Santa Cruz Model H

 with Galliano inlays and the later label

 Note that this guitar is an entirely different model than the later one upon which the SCGC Model H was based.
 It evolved from the rounder L-1 that's today commonly known as the "Robert Johnson" model.
 Nick Lucas told me that it was the only model he ever played, though he's pictured playing a variety of them.
 The one he was playing when I met him in the mid-1970s was a 14-fret model which he said had been his guitar from the very earliest days, that Gibson had worked over and dolled up for him.
-If this is true (perhaps it's the one in the Gold Diggers photo above?), they re-necked it as well.
+If this is true, they re-necked it as well.

 Nick said he loved the later model, was honored that Gibson named a guitar for him, had given away quite a number of them to students and friends, but had always stuck by his original one because he never found a guitar he liked as well.
-It was indeed very loud, and his playing was astonishing.
+It was indeed very loud, and even in his sunset years, his playing was astonishing.

 In January of 2002, the Santa Cruz Guitar Company made a model H to about 99% of my original specs as a 25th Anniversary model.
-It was presented at the NAMM show in Anaheim.
-It was part of a trio of instruments that all went to dealer Kelvyn Evans.
-I'm extremely delighted and honored that Richard Hoover decided to include le modèle H in that offering, whilst bringing it back to being the guitar I had originally envisioned back 1978.
+It was presented at the NAMM show in Anaheim as part of a trio of instruments that all went to a dealer in Hawai'i named Kelvyn Evans.
+I was extremely delighted and honored that Richard Hoover decided to include le modèle H in that offering, whilst bringing it back to being the guitar I had originally envisioned back 1978.
 This is the template for the model now known as the H-13.

-Shop genius Adam Rose borrowed my H-4 and painstakingly copied just about everything about it, restoring things like 13 frets, bridge and soundhole placement, brace dimensions and body depth, all of which had been considerably changed in the standard H of the last 23 years or so.
-A minor current change is that my H-4 had a 25.6" scale (which was SCGC's standard fret scale at that time, a Gurian board), and now the new one's back to a more conventional 25.4".
+Shop genius Adam Rose borrowed my H-4 and painstakingly copied just about everything about it, reinstituting things like 13 frets, bridge and soundhole placement, brace dimensions and body depth, all of which had been considerably changed in the standard H of the previous 23 years or so.
+A minor current change was that my H-4 had a 25.6" scale (which was SCGC's standard fret scale at that time, a Gurian board), and the new one was recast to a more conventional 25.4".
 Much as I prefer the 25.6" (or better yet, 25.75"!), it's not that big an issue.
 Likewise, the NAMM item, above, was dolled up way different than mine, and its neck width was a tad narrow for my hands, but it sure felt like my guitar, and sounded lovely.

 Seizing the moment, I realized I might have one shot at seeing a short run of these guitars made for me and some friends where I could bird-dog a few details such as fingerboard overhang, saddle angle and intonation stuff, darts and minor aesthetic things.
 The point was to get a batch through with a particular eye for detail, and hopefully do some R&D work for SCGC in the process.